Home / Weather News /

 So how do these phenomena develop?
 It all starts with a growing thunderstorm.
 As the storm grows vertically, it produces rain and hail that is suspended aloft due to rising air.

-Once the storm matures, the rising air weakens, and the rain and ice begin to fall, dragging a lot of air with it.
+Once the storm matures, the rising air weakens, and the rain and ice begin to fall, dragging a lot of air down with them.
 The falling column of air accelerates as it plummets earthward until finally reaching the ground.

 Federico Di Catarina